Wolvarun9295/AutoComplete--Flask-Elasticsearch-PySpark/README.md

 # AutoSuggestion and AutoCorrection using Flask, Elasticsearch and PySpark
 This project shows the working of AutoSuggestion and AutoCorrection similar to how some websites suggest when a search query is typed in the search bar.

+There are 2 ways in which this project has been made:

+1. Using Completion Suggester with Mapping
+2. Using Fuzzy Query without Mapping
 #
 ## Prerequisites:
 - Python3 (**less than Python3.8** to avoid compatibility issues)